matthew-brett/pydagogue/curious_git.rst

     The rest of this presentation started off as Fernando Perez' git tutorial in his `reproducible software repository
     <https://github.com/fperez/reprosw>`__.
 I changed it quite a bit, so
-    please blame me rather than Fernando for any faults in the presentation.
+    please blame me rather than Fernando if you don't like what you read next.

 Basic configuration
 ===================